pat-marty/the-local-ibex-source/README.md

 ### Naming Conventions

 There are a few naming conventions that you should follow to ensure that the Markdown to HTML conversion cooperates.
 Here are a few things to watch out for:
+- The "base" (root) file for a given page must be called `index.md`
-- Ensure that the name between tour names and its respective pictures directory match
+- Ensure that the `index.md` file is in the same directory as the images which belong to that page
-    - Eg. if you have a tour under `hikes/matterhorn.md`, make sure that the directory that contains all of the relevant pictures for the tour is under `hikes/matterhorn/`
-    - If these names to not match exactly, then the images will not display properly in the resulting webpages
 - Use underscores instead of spaces or dashes
-    - `banana_phone.md` is good, `banana phone.md` or `banana-phone.md` are not
+    - `banana_phone` is good, `banana phone` or `banana-phone` are not
 - Avoid capital letters in file names
-    - `bananaphone.md` is good, `Bananaphone.md` is not
+    - `bananaphone` is good, `Bananaphone` is not

+---

+## Other Shortcode Plugins

+There are a few additional shortcode plugins we use on top of the Doks theme.
+In particular, we use:
+- [Hugo Dynamic Tabs](https://github.com/rvanhorn/hugo-dynamic-tabs): Used for generating the (overview, map, gallery, etc) tabs for individual tours
+- [Image Gallery](https://hugocodex.org/add-ons/image-gallery/): Used for generating image galleries for a given page